SilentVoid13/Templater/docs/src/user-functions/script-user-functions.md

 Let's say you specified the `Scripts` folder as your script folder in Templater's settings.

+Templater will load all JavaScript (`.js` files) scripts in the `Scripts` folder.

 You can then create your script named `Scripts/my_script.js` (The `.js` extension is required) for example.

+You will then be able to call your scripts as user functions.
+The function name corresponds to the script file name.

 Scripts should follow the [CommonJS module specification](https://flaviocopes.com/commonjs/), and export a single function.